patronasxdxd/CTFS/docs/1_Agave.md

 **Objective:** Ensure that the health factor is initially slightly above 1.

-**Reasoning:** The health factor is important in DeFi platforms, especially those involving lending and borrowing.
+**Why?** The health factor is important in DeFi platforms, especially those involving lending and borrowing.
 It is a measure of an account's collateralization level, indicating the ratio of the value of assets to the value of outstanding liabilities.
 A health factor above 1 indicates that the account has sufficient collateral to cover its liabilities.

 ### Transition - Advance Time by One Hour

 **Objective:** Advance time by one hour after the initial prepare.

-**Reasoning** This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.
+**Why** This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.

 ### Liquidation Mechanism